 When you next live stream horse racing with Paddy Power be sure to keep an eye out for how your chosen race starts.
 You’ll notice that the race either begins in stalls — with horses evenly lined up — or it begins as a rabble of runners all fighting for position in a mass bundle.

-Well, there are reasons why some races start from stalls and others don’t.
+Well, there are good reasons why some races start from stalls and others don’t.
 And Paddy is here to explain what this weird discrepancy in horse racing is all about in out latest Demystifying Racing guide…

 WHAT ARE HORSE RACING STALLS FOR?